phm-tuyenn/frits-vorc2024/README.md

-# frits-vorc2024
-VORC code team FRITS VORC24025[.](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

-lmaolmaolmao
+# I wanna use Arduino IDE
+# I will code the shooter